Careers for your Characters - Plastic Surgery Assistant

 There were plenty of women who came in for breast reconstructions following mastectomies for breast cancer, men who wanted testicular implants following surgery for testicular cancer, and more than one person who wanted facial implants following bone cancers.
 Those surgeries were fairly straightforward and very rewarding.

 There were plenty of reconstructive surgeries we did on hands as well.
 Because all of the plastic surgeons I worked with specialized in hand surgery/microsurgery, we got our share of ER calls for people who had sliced fingers off, severed tendons in their hands, or crushed fingers underneath machinery.
 There were several industrial accidents a month and, without fail, at the first sign of summer, we had a rash of men coming in through the ER after sticking a hand under the lawnmower to dislodge some piece of debris that was stuck, thereby slicing off a finger.
 Similarly, around the holidays, we often treated women who had done the same with the food processor.
+Most of the time we were able to re-attach the fingers, painstakingly matching nerves and tendons and cappillaries.
+The crush injuries were more complex, because often the nerves and blood vessels were too crushed to reattach.

 In one memorable case, a manual laborer had crushed his thumb to a pulp underneath some massively heavy equipment and, rather than leave him without an opposable thumb on his dominant hand, we removed one of his big toes and attached it to his hand.
 Beyond looking a little odd, it healed beautifully.